hajnalmt/purdue-final-devops-project/SOLUTION_ABC.md

 ## Task 2
 Setup git repository and push the source code.
 Login to Jenkins
 1. create 3 jobs
-  - 0ne for compiling source code
+  - One for compiling source code
   - Second for testing source code
   - Third for packing the code
 2. Setup CICD pipeline to execute the jobs created in step1